Welcome To

 Programs & Activities

-Cervical cancer remains one of the leading causes of cancer-related deaths among women in Indonesia.
-Many patients face delays in diagnosis and treatment because their information needs are not met.
-AI-KPPKS is a joint initiative between Universitas Gadjah Mada and the University of Melbourne (Nossal Institute), supported by the Australia–Indonesia Institute, to co-create patient education materials with doctors, patients, and survivors.
-The program combines research, education, and collaboration to improve health literacy, strengthen patient engagement, and support Indonesia’s National Cervical Cancer Elimination Plan 2023–2030.
+AI-KPPKS is a joint initiative led by Universitas Gadjah Mada and the University of Melbourne’s Nossal Institute, supported by the Australia–Indonesia Institute, to co-create patient education materials with doctors, patients, and survivors.
+The program combines research, education, and collaboration to strengthen health literacy, improve patient engagement, and support Indonesia’s National Cervical Cancer Elimination Plan 2023–2030.